nicolaRivo/mic-sound-design-final-proj-writings/Diary.md

 ## 09 · 08 · 24
 I didn't actually write much in this diary for the past month but I have been going forward with my analysis of music that spans different genres.

-I have decided to avoid relying on
+I have decided to avoid relying on complex sound visualisation apps such as *Sonic Visualiser* for two main reasons: Firstly, Sonic Visualiser allows you to see the graphs and playback the music
 I have managed to put together a few scripts that produce some interesting graphs starting from my songs of choice.
 The graphs that seem more interesting for my purposes are the following: